 After what feels like an eternity, the strangers gaze narrows further, and he cocks his head to the side.

-“I know you,” he says at the same time as I finally find my voice and snap at him, “I’m not a fucking kid.”
+“I know you,” he says at the same time as I finally find my voice and snap at him, “I’m not a fucking kid or a whore.”

 My protestation about being labelled a prostitute die on my tongue once his comment registers in my head, and I stop to really look at him.
 Recognition dawns and brings with it a wave of embarrassment.

 He’s right.
 He does know me.
 Just like I know him.